Is THCA Legal in Tennessee?

 Yes.
 Heated THCA converts to delta-9 THC, and standard urine, saliva, and hair screens target delta-9 metabolites.

-It expires.
-To keep selling HDCPs after that date you must obtain a TABC license under the new three-tier system that opened January 1, 2026.
+They expired.
+To sell permitted HDCPs after that date you must hold a TABC license under the new three-tier system that opened January 1, 2026.

 This page is provided for informational purposes by ComplyAssistAI LLC and is not legal advice.
 Hemp and cannabis law in Tennessee changes frequently.
 For business compliance questions, consult a Tennessee-licensed cannabis attorney.
 Find one in our Cannabis Lawyer Directory.